Skip to main content

 config-ref: my_postgres_pwd

-Note how we use a config - reference to the config key my_postgres_pwd.
-The value of my_postgres_pwd can be set per Stage and accessed by other Components as well.
+Note how we use a reference to the config key my_postgres_pwd instead.
+The value of my_postgres_pwd can be set per Stage and referenced by other Components within the same pergola.yaml as well.

 For reference, please see Environment variables in Project Manifest and Configuration Management.